Heights High School: Campus

-Academic programs
+Career Pathways

-Health and Science Academy: classes and shadowing at health care facilities; seniors can work entry level health positions in partnership with Ben Taub Hospital.
+Health and Science Pathway: classes and shadowing at health care facilities; seniors can work entry level health positions in partnership with Ben Taub Hospital.

-Business Academy: classes and hands-on experience.
+Business Pathway: classes and hands-on experience.

-Magnet Academy for Computer Technology: options include audio/video production, computer programming and digital media/web technology.
+Magnet Pathway for Computer Pathway: options include audio/video production, computer programming and digital media/web technology.
 The school’s A/V program is the only authorized Apple training center in the Houston area, giving students the opportunity to earn certification in Apple Final Cut Pro video editing software.

-Engineering and Design Academy – Students participate in VEX and FIRST Robotics, and have access to a NAO Humanoid Robot for programming, Markerbots 3D printers and an Arduino electronics lab.
+Engineering and Design Pathway– Students participate in VEX and FIRST Robotics, and have access to a NAO Humanoid Robot for programming, Markerbots 3D printers and an Arduino electronics lab.

-Transportation Academy – Students study in specialized labs designed for automotive mechanics and repair.
+Transportation Pathway – Students study in specialized labs designed for automotive mechanics and repair.
 The program is certified by NATEF and students compete in SkillsUSA competitions.

 International Baccalaureate – (IB) – In 2013, Reagan became an official IB World School offering the Middle Years Programme (from 6th to 10th grade) in partnership with Hogg Middle School.

 Student body

 In 2006 the school had 1,600 students.
 In 2016 it had 2,340 students.

+For the 2022-23 school year, the demographics of the school consisted of: